Patient-centered physical therapy in southern New Hampshire

 -

-Myofascial trigger point dry needling is a physical medicine, therapeutic, and diagnostic technique with the purpose of neutralizing dysfunction in soft tissue and restoring muscle and fascial function.
+Neurologic dry needling is a physical medicine, therapeutic, and diagnostic technique with the purpose of neutralizing dysfunction in soft tissue and restoring muscle and fascial function.
 This procedure acts to mechanically disrupt physiologically locked tissue and is accomplished by inserting a small, thin gauge, monofilament needle into the affected tissue.

 Connective Wellness is an out-of-network practice.
 Payment is accepted at the time of service by credit/debit card, cash, or personal check.
 This allows us the freedom to practice physical therapy without restrictions.